Roronoa Zoro: Reception

-Zoro is always among the top three most popular characters, usually only below Luffy in popularity.
-He ranked second in every Shōnen Jump character popularity poll except the fifth, where he ranked third after Trafalgar Law.
-Furthermore, in a 2007 poll by Oricon, Zoro was voted as the 4th most desired character to receive a spinoff.
+Zoro is always among the three most popular characters, usually only below Luffy in popularity.
+He ranked second in every Shōnen Jump character popularity poll except the fifth, in which he ranked third after Trafalgar Law.
+Furthermore, in a 2007 poll by Oricon, Zoro was voted as the fourth-most desired character to receive a spinoff.
 DVD Talk praises Zoro's "hilarious" three-sword fighting style as a great example of the show's sense of humor.
-Holly Ellingwood from Activeanime praised Zoro's fight against Luffy as one of the best moments from the 10th DVD from the series released by Viz Media, praising the action scenes.
-Sabat's work with Zoro has resulted in him being nominated in the category "Best Voice Actor (English)" in the Society for the Promotion of Japanese Animation (SPJA) Awards from 2008.
-Carl Kimlinger of Anime News Network commented on Sabat's work with Zoro as a "standout", noting that Zoro and Sabat are "well-matched.
+Holly Ellingwood from Activeanime praised Zoro's fight against Luffy as one of the best moments from the series' 10th DVD released by Viz Media, particularly praising the action scenes.
+Sabat's work with Zoro resulted in his nomination in the "Best Voice Actor (English)" category at the Society for the Promotion of Japanese Animation (SPJA) Awards in 2008.
+Carl Kimlinger of Anime News Network commented on Sabat's work with Zoro as a "standout", noting that Zoro and Sabat are "well-matched".
 Kimlinger also found that his and Sanji's flashbacks from the anime "really do jerk tears, even if they are less than gracefully executed".

-When Nico Robin refers to the two as the "Wings of the Pirate King," it "suggests that they're the two most important people to Luffy becoming the Pirate King, for their ability to carry their responsibility effectively and fight at the highest level, if not more."
+When Nico Robin refers to Zoro and Sanji as the "Wings of the Pirate King," it "suggests that they're the two most important people to Luffy becoming the Pirate King, for their ability to carry their responsibility effectively and fight at the highest level, if not more."

+There has been mixed reception of the live-action version of the character.
+Kenneth Seward, Jr. opined that Mackenyu "certainly looks the part of Rorona Zoro – especially when playing opposite of Godoy and during fight scenes – but his stiff take on the bounty hunter-turned-Straw Hat is a little off-putting", and Jesse Lab wrote that Mackenyu "comes across as bored and annoyed instead of aloof, turning what should be a badass character into a snarky afterthought."